 Dickinson was haunted by a “deepening menace” of death from a young age and was traumatized by the death of her loved ones.
 She describes this effecting her as “The Crisis of the sorrow of so many years is all that tires me”.
 Religion provided solace and the theme of loss inspired her writing.
 She did not produce work to publish, make money or gain fame; she cared only to share her thoughts and writings with those close to her.
 Most of Dickinson’s poetry was private, although she wrote around 250 for her sister-in-law Susan and sent 100 to the Atlantic Monthly which featured poems by young people.

 On May 15, 1886, after several days of illness, Emily Dickinson died in her home.
 She was 55.
-After her death in 1886, around 1,800 poems were discovered by her younger sister Lavinia, a lifelong companion of Emily’s who lived a similar lifestyle.
+After her death, around 1,800 poems were discovered by her younger sister Lavinia, a lifelong companion of Emily’s who lived a similar lifestyle.
 The poems were edited and published to fit the conventional rules of the era.
 It wasn’t until the twentieth century that Dickinson was given her due as a great poet.
 Today, it’s hard to argue that she is also one of the most beloved.

 More about Emily Dickinson on this site